musatirgithub/NodeTaskTracker/README.md

 ## Lesson Learned

-- Befare starting this project, I had very limited knowledge about CORS.
+- Before starting this project, I had very limited knowledge about CORS.
 During the project I have faced many difficulties related with CORS issues.
 During the deployment I have deployed my backend to Render and Frontend to Vercel.
 But project didn't work.
-After a long search I have learned that I had to use sameSite : "None" property when I was adding cookies to the response.
+After a long research I have learned that I had to use sameSite : "None" property when I was adding cookies to the response.
 And when sending requests from frontend to backend I had to add {withCredentials: "included"}.

 ### Useful resources